lnkhamalah/medical-transportation-system-design/07-Security-and-Risk/01-Security-Plan.md

 - Relational records are preserved long-term.
 - Completed trip data is immutable.
 - Cancellations are recorded as workflow events.
+- Billing review and export states are recorded.
 - S3 lifecycle policies support retention management.
 - No destructive deletion by facility roles.